care SPACES We Transform

 Context / Quality / relevance

-Plymouth Harbor on Sarasota Bay Retirement Community, Sarasota, FL
+Plymouth Harbor on Sarasota Bay Retirement Community, Sarasota, FL.
+Artwork by Christian Sampson.

 Context is critical